What is Automation Testing (Ultimate Guide to Start Test Automation)

 There are tests that require some enormous pre-requisites.

-For example, We may have a product that integrates with a 3rd party software for some of the functions, as product integrates with any messaging queue system which requires installation on a system, setting up of queues, creating queues etc.
+For example, we may have a product that integrates with a 3rd party software for some functions, as the product integrates with any messaging queue system that requires installation on a system, setting up of queues, creating queues, etc.

-The 3rd party software could be anything and the setup may be complex in nature and if such scripts are automated then these will forever be dependent on the function/setup of that 3rd party software.
+The 3rd party software could be anything and the setup may be complex and if such scripts are automated, then these will forever depend on the function/setup of that 3rd party software.

-At present things may look simple and clean as both side setups are being done and all is fine.
-We have seen on numerous occasions that when a project enters the maintenance phase the project is moved to another team, and they end up debugging such scripts where the actual test is very simple but the script fails due to a 3rd party software problem.
+Presently, things may look simple as both side setups are being done and everything is fine.
+Many times when a project enters the maintenance phase, the project is moved to another team, and they end up debugging such scripts where the actual test is very simple but the script fails because of a 3rd party software problem.

-The above is just an example, in general, keep an eye on tests that have laborious pre setups for a simple test that follows.
+The above is just an example.
+Keep an eye on tests that have laborious pre setups for a simple test that follows.

 When you are testing a software (on the web or desktop), you normally use a mouse and keyboard to perform your steps.
-Automation tool mimics those same steps by using scripting or a programming language.
+Automation tools mimic the same steps by using scripting or a programming language.

 For Example, if you are testing a calculator and the test case is that you have to add two numbers and see the result.
 The script will perform the same steps by making use of your mouse and keyboard.